Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP evaluation: Introduction

 \section{Introduction}

 Over the last several years, multilingual research has undergone exponential growth within NLP, both in terms of model capabilities as well as evaluation datasets.
 Since no paper can evaluate on all languages, it is important to determine to what extent research findings generalize from one language and from one task to another.
-This is particularly true in recent years with the broad applicability of large language models (LLMs), where the goal often is to draw conclusions about the models that are not task- or language-dependent.
+This is particularly true in recent years with the proliferation of large language models (LLMs), where the goal often is to draw conclusions about the models that are not task or language-dependent.

-Despite this need, evaluation setups in multilingual NLP research tend to focus on within-language evaluation and fall into two broad categories.
+\paragraph{Evaluation paradigms} Despite this need, evaluation setups in multilingual NLP research tend to focus on within-language evaluation and fall into two broad categories.
 In the first category, the same experiments are repeated across several languages and the results analyzed separately.
 The inferences are typically reported as one collection, e.g. ``Model A significantly outperforms model B on English--Finnish and English--Turkish but not English--German'' or ``Model A outperforms model B on 13 out of 43 language pairs.''
 The second variant, depicted in Figure~\ref{fig:cartoon-plot}, is the ``leaderboard-type'' scenario in which performance is evaluated on each of the $L$ languages after which the numbers are distilled into a single performance measure using a pre-specified aggregation function such as the arithmetic mean.

-Given the aggregate scores, the main interest may then be to \textit{rank} the $M$ models based on the single score or two compare differences between observed scores.
-The most interesting questions to practitioners often revolve around whether a given model ``truly'' outperforms another model or whether an observed performance difference was simply random noise that could be expected to occur under replication when comparing two equally performing models.
+Given the aggregate scores, the main interest may then be to \textit{rank} the $M$ models based on the single score or to compare differences between observed scores.

+\paragraph{Statistical significance and effect sizes} The most interesting questions to practitioners often revolve around whether a given model ``truly'' outperforms another model or whether an observed performance difference was simply ``random noise'' that could be expected to occur under replication when comparing two equally performing models.
+From a statistical perspective, estimating this ``consistency with random noise'' is intimately linked to testing for statistical significance.
+Under conventional null hypothesis significance testing the typical ``$p \leq 0.05$'' threshold is achieved when an estimate $\hat{\theta}$ lies at least 1.96 ($\approx 2$) standard errors from a hypothesized null value $\theta_0$, often zero.
+Following \citet{gelman2018failure} we refer to the ratio $|\hat{\theta}/\text{se}(\hat{\theta})|$ as \textit{effect size} and use it to judge statistical significance based on whether it exceeds a threshold of 2.

+To estimate such effect sizes requires specifying the source(s) of random variation in our experiments.
+Typically, this variation has been treated as arising from one of two sources: \textit{data-side variability} and \textit{model-side variability} which we describe below.